Adaptive RAG: Routing Documents, SQL, and Web

 3. web_search → live web for general knowledge

-Prerequisites: The scripts/nodes.py from Self-RAG and scripts/my_tools.py from RAG Data Retrieval and Re-Ranking.
+Prerequisites: the scripts/nodes.py from Self-RAG and scripts/my_tools.py from RAG Data Retrieval and Re-Ranking.
 Ollama running with qwen3, plus the packages below.

 BASH